Emory-HITI/Niffler/modules/cold-extraction/README.md

 * *NumberOfQueryAttributes*: Can be 1, 2, or 3.
 By default, 1.

-* *FirstAttr*: Which should be the first attribute.
-By default, "PatientID".
-  It is important to use the correct DICOM keywords such as, "PatientID", "AccessionNumber", "StudyInstanceUID", and "StudyDate".
+**Please note:** It is important to use the correct DICOM keywords such as, "PatientID", "AccessionNumber", "StudyInstanceUID", and "StudyDate".
   Please refer to the DICOM Standard for more information on the DICOM header attributes/keywords.
   Please note, the correct keyword is "AccessionNumber" and not "Accession" or "Accessions".
 Similarly, it is "PatientID" - neither "EMPI" nor "Patient-ID" (although they all are indeed the same in practice).

+Please refer to the DICOM standards to ensure you spell the [DICOM keyword](http://dicom.nema.org/dicom/2013/output/chtml/part06/chapter_6.html) correctly, if in doubt.

+* *FirstAttr*: Which should be the first attribute.
+By default, "PatientID".

 * *FirstIndex*: Set the CSV column index of first Attribute.
 By default, 0.
 Note the index starts at 0.